-05.0 Exami ne the theories, identification, and causes of addiction. - The student will be able to: 05.01 Demonstrate a general knowledge and understanding of a variety of models and theories of addiction and other problems related to substance use.
+05.0 05.01 Demonstrate a general knowledge and understanding of a variety of models and theories of addiction and other problems relate to substance use.
 05.02 Examine subjective and objective measures to assess for addiction and problematic use.
-05.03 Recognize the social, political, economic, and cultural context within which addiction and substance use disorder exist, including risk and resiliency factors that characterize individuals and groups and their living environments.
-05.04 Describe knowledge of the behavioral, psychological, biological, and social effects of psychoactive substance addiction on the user and significant others.
-05.05 Analyze how problem substance use impacts family dynamics and functioning.
-06.0 Apply an understanding of treatment knowledge. - The student will be able to: 06.01 Demonstrate a general knowledge and understanding of the philosophies, practices, policies, and outcomes of the most generally accepted and scientifically supported models of treatment, recovery, relapse prevention, and continuing care for addiction and other substance-related problems.
-06.02 Recognize the importance of family, social networks, and community systems in the treatment and recovery process.
-06.03 Demonstrate a general knowledge and understanding of the importance of research and outcome data and their application in clinical practice.
-06.04 Recognize the value of an interdisciplinary approach to addiction prevention and treatment.
-06.05 Demonstrate a general knowledge and understanding of the established diagnostic criteria for substance use disorders and describe treatment modalities and placement criteria within the continuum of care.
-07.0 Demo nstrate competencies of practice using various interventions. - The student will be able to: 07.01 Describe a variety of helping strategies for reducing the negative effects of substance use and substance use disorders.
-07.02 Provide culturally sensitive treatment services appropriate to the culture identity and personal characteristic of the client which include ethnicity, language, gender, age, sexual orientation, etc. 07.03 Provide treatment services appropriate to the personal characteristics of the client which include ethnicity, language, gender, age, sexual orientation, etc. 07.04 Demonstrate a general knowledge and understanding of the history of drug policy and maintain currency with all changes.
-07.05 the criminal justice system.
-07.06 Illustrate an understanding of suicide protective and risk factors and knowledge of suicide assessment protocol, including gaining access to supervision to ensure the safety of the clients presenting with suicidal ideation, behaviors, intent and/or previous attempts.
+5.03 Recognize the social, political, economic, and cultural context within which addiction and substance use disorder exist, including risk and resiliency factors that characterize individuals and groups and their living environments.
+5.04 Describe knowledge of the behavioral, psychological, biological, and social effects of psychoactive substance addiction on the us and significant others. ser 5.05 Analyze how problem substance use impacts family dynamics and functioning.
+06.0 6.0 Apply an understanding of treatment knowledge. - The student will be able to: 6.01 Demonstrate a general knowledge and understanding of the philosophies, practices, policies, and outcomes of the most generall accepted and scientifically supported models of treatment, recovery, relapse prevention, and continuing care for addiction and other substance-related problems. lly 6.02 Recognize the importance of family, social networks, and community systems in the treatment and recovery process.
+6.03 Demonstrate a general knowledge and understanding of the importance of research and outcome data and their application in clinical practice.
+6.04 Recognize the value of an interdisciplinary approach to addiction prevention and treatment.
+6.05 Demonstrate a general knowledge and understanding of the established diagnostic criteria for substance use disorders and describe treatment modalities and placement criteria within the continuum of care.
+07.0 emonstrate competencies of practice using various interventions. - The student will be able to: 7.01 Describe a variety of helping strategies for reducing the negative effects of substance use and substance use disorders.
+7.02 Provide culturally sensitive treatment services appropriate to the culture identity and personal characteristic of the client which include ethnicity, language, gender, age, sexual orientation, etc. 7.03 Provide treatment services appropriate to the personal characteristics of the client which include ethnicity, language, gender, age sexual orientation, etc. e, 7.04 Demonstrate a general knowledge and understanding of the history of drug policy and maintain currency with all changes.
+7.05 Demonstrate a familiarity with drug court procedures, the needs of mandated clients, and techniques for effective treatment within the criminal justice system.
+7.06 Illustrate an understanding of suicide protective and risk factors and knowledge of suicide assessment protocol, including gaining access to supervision to ensure the safety of the clients presenting with suicidal ideation, behaviors, intent and/or previous attempts. g